- Search The Registry

 - My Account

 Ernie Davis was born on this date in 1939 in New Salem, Pennsylvania.
 He was a Black college football player and the first Black man to win the Heisman Trophy.

 Davis spent part of his boyhood years in Uniontown, PA, where he lived with his grandparents until relocating to Elmira to permanently live with his mother and stepfather.
 His talent in sports bloomed early.
 In Uniontown, where sports were everything, he excelled at every sport he played.
 Davis moved to Elmira, N.Y., at the age of 12, becoming Elmira's favorite son both as an outstanding athlete and as a respected and well-loved citizen.
 Davis attended Elmira Free Academy and was first-team All-Southern Tier Conference in football, basketball, and baseball.

 He was selected as Elmira Player of the Year and high school All-American in his junior and senior years.
 Davis also excelled in the classroom.
 Colleges coast to coast closely watched Ernie’s athletic ability.
 Scholarship offers came from over 50 schools, including Notre Dame, Air Force, and UCLA.
 Recruiting in 1958 was not as sophisticated as it is today, plus many colleges, particularly those in the South, did not offer scholarships to Black players.
 Davis chose Syracuse University.
 The school enjoyed its greatest football success while Davis played for them.
 The team's record was 24-5, plus two bowl victories.

-It was Davis' performance against the University of Pittsburgh that year which inspired the nickname "The Elmira Express."
+It was Davis' performance against the University of Pittsburgh that year that inspired the nickname "The Elmira Express."
 Elmira Star-Gazette sports writer Al Mallette coined the phrase.
 In his senior year in 1961, Davis’ receipt of the Heisman Trophy was historical and unprecedented.
 He was the first Black athlete to win the esteemed award.
 Davis was the number one pick for the 1962 National Football League draft following his senior year.